CompletelyUnbelievable/Experiments/README.md

 # Experiments

 A place for random ideas and things that I felt like doing.
 Usefulness will vary.
+This repository uses <a href="https://completelyunbelievable.github.io/Experiments">github pages</a>